 Ms. Thompson is a Program Director at the PIRE-Louisville Center.
 She has a MA in anthropology from George Washington University and a BS from Michigan State University.
 She has a diverse background including collections research and quantitative and qualitative research methods.

-For the past ten years at PIRE, she has worked in the coordination, implementation, and project management of evaluation and intervention activities on the topics of youth access to harmful legal products, prescription drugs, and substance and alcohol abuse.
-She has also helped design and implement evaluations on youth mentoring, rural access to healthcare education, rural access to continued education credits, rural access to shelter for homeless teen mothers, prescription drug access, and oral health interventions with intellectually and developmentally disabled individuals.
-She has managed data collection, analysis, and reporting tasks for quantitative and qualitative data.
+Since 2009, she has worked in the coordination, implementation, and project management of evaluation and intervention activities on the topics of youth access to harmful legal products, prescription drugs, and substance and alcohol abuse.
+She has helped design and implement evaluations on youth mentoring, rural access to healthcare education, rural access to continued education credits, rural access to shelter for homeless teen mothers, prescription drug access, and oral health interventions with intellectually and developmentally disabled individuals.
+For these projects, she has managed data collection, analysis, and reporting.

-Ms. Thompson has also helped to culturally adapt instruments, training content, and intervention programs for areas as diverse as rural Tennessee and Pennsylvania, inner-city Louisville, frontier Alaska, and Afghanistan.
+Ms. Thompson has also helped to culturally adapt instruments, training content, and intervention programs for rural, urban, and Appalachian regions, frontier Alaska, and Afghanistan.
 She has extensive experience with conducting international trainings, focus groups, key community member and stakeholder interviews, semi-structured interviews, and telephone surveys.
-She has also been co-author on multiple peer-reviewed publications addressing the topics of obesity in rural and inner-city populations, substance abuse treatment, human rights violations, prescription drug misuse, and related issues such as risk and protective factors, family health behaviors, and health disparities.
+She has been co-author on multiple peer-reviewed publications addressing the topics of youth e-cigarette use, obesity in rural and urban populations, substance abuse treatment, human rights violations, prescription drug misuse, and related issues such as risk and protective factors, family health behaviors, and health disparities.